 Signs and symptoms of sickle cell disease usually begin in early childhood.
 Characteristic features of this disorder include a low number of red blood cells (anemia), repeated infections, and periodic episodes of pain.
 The severity of symptoms varies from person to person.
 Some people have mild symptoms, while others are frequently hospitalized for more serious complications.

 The signs and symptoms of sickle cell disease are caused by the sickling of red blood cells.
 When red blood cells sickle, they break down prematurely, which can lead to anemia.
 Anemia can cause shortness of breath, fatigue, and delayed growth and development in children.
 The rapid breakdown of red blood cells may also cause yellowing of the eyes and skin, which are signs of jaundice.
 Painful episodes can occur when sickled red blood cells, which are stiff and inflexible, get stuck in small blood vessels.
-These episodes deprive tissues and organs of oxygen-rich blood and can lead to organ damage, especially in the lungs, kidneys, spleen, and brain.
-A particularly serious complication of sickle cell disease is high blood pressure in the blood vessels that supply the lungs (pulmonary hypertension).
-Pulmonary hypertension occurs in about one-third of adults with sickle cell disease and can lead to heart failure.
+These episodes deprive tissues and organs, such as the lungs, kidneys, spleen, and brain, of oxygen-rich blood and can lead to organ damage.
+A particularly serious complication of sickle cell disease is high blood pressure in the blood vessels that supply the lungs (pulmonary hypertension), which can lead to heart failure.
+Pulmonary hypertension occurs in about 10 percent of adults with sickle cell disease.

 Sickle cell disease affects millions of people worldwide.
 It is most common among people whose ancestors come from Africa; Mediterranean countries such as Greece, Turkey, and Italy; the Arabian Peninsula; India; and Spanish-speaking regions in South America, Central America, and parts of the Caribbean.

-Sickle cell disease is the most common inherited blood disorder in the United States, affecting 70,000 to 80,000 Americans.
+Sickle cell disease is the most common inherited blood disorder in the United States, affecting an estimated 100,000 Americans.
 The disease is estimated to occur in 1 in 500 African Americans and 1 in 1,000 to 1,400 Hispanic Americans.

-In people with sickle cell disease, at least one of the beta-globin subunits in hemoglobin is replaced with hemoglobin S. In sickle cell anemia, which is a common form of sickle cell disease, hemoglobin S replaces both beta-globin subunits in hemoglobin.
+In people with sickle cell disease, at least one of the beta-globin subunits in hemoglobin is replaced with hemoglobin S. In sickle cell anemia (also called homozygous sickle cell disease), which is the most common form of sickle cell disease, hemoglobin S replaces both beta-globin subunits in hemoglobin.
 In other types of sickle cell disease, just one beta-globin subunit in hemoglobin is replaced with hemoglobin S. The other beta-globin subunit is replaced with a different abnormal variant, such as hemoglobin C. For example, people with sickle-hemoglobin C (HbSC) disease have hemoglobin molecules with hemoglobin S and hemoglobin C instead of beta-globin.
 If mutations that produce hemoglobin S and beta thalassemia occur together, individuals have hemoglobin S-beta thalassemia (HbSBetaThal) disease.

 Abnormal versions of beta-globin can distort red blood cells into a sickle shape.
 The sickle-shaped red blood cells die prematurely, which can lead to anemia.
 Sometimes the inflexible, sickle-shaped cells get stuck in small blood vessels and can cause serious medical complications.